 - Perform thorough research

 Some businesses think it is best to get on with their own plans and ignore the competition.
 But that should not be the case.
 Before figuring out your competition, distinguish it into either of the two basic types:

-An indirect competitor would be the one who produces pencil (a substitute for a pen).
-Staying abreast of your direct competitor’s products, marketing strategy, distribution channels etc. is a good practice to follow.
+An indirect competitor would be the one who produces a pencil (a substitute for a pen).
+Staying abreast of your direct competitor’s products, marketing strategy, distribution channels, etc. is a good practice to follow.
 It is equally important to keep tabs on your indirect competition.
 This is one of the basic steps of performing a competitor analysis.

 Perform Thorough Research

 With a list of competitors in your bag, where do you go next?
-Before deep-diving into the analytics and assessing your competitor’s information, you should conduct a market research of your competition.
-You’ll get a clear picture about your competitor’s foothold in the market.
+Before deep-diving into the analytics and assessing your competitor’s information, you should conduct market research of your competition.
+You’ll get a clear picture of your competitor’s foothold in the market.
 Asking questions to your target audience such as :